patrick-eng/Dyad-Online-Repository/README.md

 # Dyad-Online-Repository
-Log files and replication materials for Patrick English's paper on Bootstrapping Dyad-Ratios Calculations
+Log files and replication materials for paper titled: Stabilizing through randomizing: A bootstrap approach to estimating item validity and latent concepts